-Tobramycin Ophthalmic Solution is a sterile topical ophthalmic antibiotic formulation prepared specifically for topical therapy of external infections.
+Tobramycin Ophthalmic Solution USP, 0.3 % is a sterile topical ophthalmic antibiotic formulation prepared specifically for topical therapy of external ophthalmic infections.

 Tobramycin is a water-soluble aminoglycoside antibiotic active against a wide variety of gram-negative and gram-positive ophthalmic pathogens.

-Pseudomonas aeruginosa, Escherichia coli, Klebsiella pneumoniae, Enterobacter aerogenes, Proteus mirabilis, Morganella morganii, most Proteus vulgaris strains, Haemophilus influenzae and H. aegyptius, Moraxella lacunata, and Acinetobacter calcoaceticus and some Neisseria species.
+Pseudomonas aeruginosa, Escherichia coli, Klebsiella pneumoniae, Enterobacter aerogenes, Proteus mirabillis, Morganella morganii, most Proteus vulgaris strains, Haemophilus influenzea and H. aegyptius, Moraxella lacunata, Acinetobacter calcoaceticus and some Neisseria species.
 Bacterial susceptibility studies demonstrate that in some cases, microorganisms resistant to gentamicin retain susceptibility to tobramycin.
-A significant bacterial population resistant to tobramycin has not yet emerged; however, bacterial resistance may develop upon prolonged use.

-Tobramycin Ophthalmic Solution is a topical antibiotic indicated in the treatment of external infections of the eye and its adnexa caused by susceptible bacteria.
-Appropriate monitoring of bacterial response to topical antibiotic therapy should accompany the use of Tobramycin Ophthalmic Solution.
+Tobramycin Ophthalmic Solution USP, 0.3 % is a topical antibiotic indicated in the treatment of external infections of the eye and its adnexa caused by susceptible bacteria.
+Appropriate monitoring of bacterial response to topical antibiotic therapy should accompany the use of Tobramycin Ophthalmic Solution USP.
 Clinical studies have shown tobramycin to be safe and effective for use in children.

-Tobramycin Ophthalmic Solution is contraindicated in patients with known hypersensitivity to any of its components.
+Tobramycin Ophthalmic Solution USP, 0.3 % is contraindicated in patients with known hypersensitivity to any of its components.

+FOR TOPICAL OPHTHALMIC USE ONLY.
 NOT FOR INJECTION INTO THE EYE.
 Sensitivity to topically applied aminoglycosides may occur in some patients.
-If a sensitivity reaction to Tobramycin Ophthalmic Solution occurs, discontinue use.
+If a sensitivity reaction to Tobramycin Ophthalmic Solution USP, 0.3 % occurs, discontinue use.

 Reproduction studies in three types of animals at doses up to thirty-three times the normal human systemic dose have revealed no evidence of impaired fertility or harm to the fetus due to tobramycin.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-The most frequent adverse reactions to Tobramycin Ophthalmic Solution is localized ocular toxicity and hypersensitivity, including lid itching and swelling, and conjunctival erythema.
-These reactions occur in less than three of 100 patients treated with tobramycin.
+The most frequent adverse reactions to Tobramycin Ophthalmic Solution USP are hypersensitivity and localized ocular toxicity, including lid itching and swelling, and conjunctival erythema.
+These reactions occur in less than three of 100 patients treated with Tobramycin Ophthalmic Solution USP.
 Similar reactions may occur with the topical use of other aminoglycoside antibiotics.
-Other adverse reactions have not been reported from tobramycin therapy; however, if topical ocular tobramycin is administered concomitantly with systemic aminoglycoside antibiotics, care should be taken to monitor the total serum concentration.
+Other adverse reactions have not been reported from Tobramycin Ophthalmic Solution USP, 0.3 % therapy; however, if topical ocular tobramycin is administered concomitantly with systemic aminoglycoside antibiotics, care should be taken to monitor the total serum concentration.

-Clinically apparent signs and symptoms of an overdose of Tobramycin Ophthalmic Solution (punctate keratitis, erythema, increased lacrimation, edema and lid itching) may be similar to adverse reaction effects seen in some patients.
+Clinically apparent signs and symptoms of an overdose of Tobramycin Ophthalmic Solution USP, 0.3 % (punctate keratitis, erythema, increased lacrimation, edema and lid itching) may be similar to adverse reaction effects seen in some patients

 In mild to moderate disease, instill one or two drops into the affected eye(s) every four hours.
 In severe infections, instill two drops into the eye(s) hourly until improvement, following which treatment should be reduced prior to discontinuation.